ChomeNS/chomens-bot-java-mirror/README.md

-# chomens-bot-java
+# ChomeNS Bot Java
 A Java verison of ChomeNS Bot.
-Still work-in-progress.